Leading the formation of the Global Research Initiative (GRI) for Rural Communication

 The project’s first year highlighted the effectiveness of a system’s-based, participatory approach in the identification of potential innovations that can support farmers to change their current practices towards more profitable and sustainable farming.
 Farmers showed committed engagement in the experiments in most locations, although the benefits on their livelihood will still have to be proven throughout the project’s remaining stages.

-Commissioned by ACIAR in 2007 the project provides support to Indonesia's Smallholder Agribusiness Development Initiative (SADI) which was established to address long-standing issues and constraints relating to agricultural production and rural poverty in Eastern Indonesia.
+Commissioned by ACIAR in 2007 the project provided support to Indonesia's Smallholder Agribusiness Development Initiative (SADI) which was established to address long-standing issues and constraints relating to agricultural production and rural poverty in Eastern Indonesia.

-Institutional assessments to determine the nature and effectiveness of current research-extension linkages and methods
+- Institutional assessments to determine the nature and effectiveness of current research-extension linkages and methods;

-Strengthening linkages between R&D and extension providers
+- Strengthening linkages between R&D and extension providers;

-Improving extension media and materials to assist in disseminating successful R&D outcomes
+- Improving extension media and materials to assist in disseminating successful R&D outcomes;

-Recommending approaches to agricultural technology assessment
+- Recommending approaches to agricultural technology assessment;

-Utilising improved linkages, media and approaches for the pilot roll-out of promising technical options resulting from adaptive R&D activities.
+- Utilising improved linkages, media and approaches for the pilot roll-out of promising technical options resulting from adaptive R&D activities.

-Drawing from experiences in communication and development projects the CfCSC developed a human and social impacts framework and methods for assessment.
+Drawing from experiences in communication and development projects the CfCSC developed a human and social impacts framework and methods for assessment

 This project required the development of an interactive, educational program and resources kit is designed to help media professionals to develop training skills and techniques, thus enabling to initiate and implement courses, workshops and seminars.

 The resource kit needed to address media professionals’ existing skills and competencies in their own fields and guide them in how to teach those skills to others, whether through formal classroom activities, in ‘on-the-job’ settings or during specialist workshops.